pkmn/engine/docs/DESIGN.md

   substantially more complicated as it contains branches and hooks for all other generations (and the simpler code for other generations must **pay the price for all of the modern generation code**).
-Furthermore, it becomes difficult to determine where exactly code for a specific older generation lives, as the funtionality may be inherited from newer generations (which is counter intuitive to how the game mechanics actually evolved).
+Furthermore, it becomes difficult to determine where exactly code for a specific older generation lives, as the functionality may be inherited from newer generations (which is counter intuitive to how the game mechanics actually evolved).
 - Pokémon Showdown is built around a custom **generic event system** with an intricate bubbling and priority system.
-This system is very powerful, though event dispatch is very expensive and the slowest part of the engine.
+This system is very powerful, though event dispatch is expensive and the slowest part of the engine.
 While this bottleneck has been improved since it was first [identified](https://pkmn.cc/optimize), the pattern of **searching for handlers is slow** and a model where handlers are pre-registered instead of searched for would be a large improvement (i.e.